distributed-text-services/specifications/Collections-Endpoint.md

 ```

 ### Child Readable Collection (i.e. a textual Resource)
 This example is a child Readable Collection, i.e. a textual Resource which is composed of passages of readable text.
-The response includes fields which identify the urls for the other 2 DTS api endpoints for further exploration of this Collection: dts:references for retrieval of passage references and dts:passage for retrieval of the entire collection of text passages (i.e the full document itself).
+The response includes fields which identify the urls for the other 2 DTS api endpoints for further exploration of this Collection: references for retrieval of passage references and passage for retrieval of the entire collection of text passages (i.e the full document itself).

 #### Example of url :